thomasWeise/bookbuilderpy/README.md

 The following components have been contributed by us to provide this tool chain.
 They are all open source and available on GitHub.

-- The `Python` package [bookbuilderpy](http://github.com/thomasWeise/bookbuilderpy) providing the commands wrapping around pandoc and extending Markdown to automatically build electronic books.
+- The [Python&nbsp;3](https://docs.python.org/3) package [bookbuilderpy](http://github.com/thomasWeise/bookbuilderpy) providing the commands wrapping around pandoc and extending Markdown to automatically build electronic books.
 - [thomasWeise/bookbuilderpy-mwe](https://github.com/thomasWeise/bookbuilderpy-mwe), a minimum working example for using the complete bookbuilderpy tool suite.
 - A hierarchy of docker containers forms the infrastructure for the automated builds:
   + [docker-bookbuilderpy](http://github.com/thomasWeise/docker-bookbuilderpy) is the docker container that can be used to compile an electronic book based on our tool chain.
 [Here](http://github.com/thomasWeise/docker-bookbuilderpy) you can find it on GitHub and [here](http://hub.docker.com/r/thomasweise/docker-bookbuilderpy/) on docker hub.